 8) What is special about the place you grew up in?

 I grew up all over Alberta- there were special things about lots of the places I lived.
 Like Rainbow Lake, way up north, so the northern lights were often out, and it was dark a lot of the time in the winter so we’d play on the playground by the school bus headlights when it was warm enough to actually be out.
 But then it was light a lot in summer, and we never wanted to go to bed because even at 11:30 it was bright outside.

 I’ve lived in Calgary the longest though, and it’s got great stuff too- Stampede, close to the mountains, beautiful parks, the river valley to go exploring, Heritage Park (yes, I’m a massive nerd), and Zoo Lights at Christmas, just to name a few.

 9) How do you relax after a hard day of work?

-Put my feet up for awhile after being on them all day, watch a show (right now I’m watching House, I never finished it) or a movie or read a book for a bit, try out a new recipe, and every now and then have a nice hot bath.
-I also like to go for a swim, which I find sometimes helps my brain to relax and not focus on anything I’m stressing about, and I’ll go for a run even though it’s not fun because it feels great afterwards!
+Put my feet up for a while after being on them all day, watch a show (right now I’m watching House, I never finished it) or a movie or read a book for a bit, try out a new recipe, and every now and then have a nice hot bath.
+I also like to go for a swim, which I find sometimes helps my brain to relax and not focus on anything I’m stressing about, and I’ll go for a run even though it’s not fun because it feels great afterward!